-Junior high athletics (6th, 7th, and 8th grades) are built around the understanding of the unique nature of the development of adolescent youth.
-With many mental, physical and emotional changes taking place in these young athletes, the program is designed to allow as much participation as possible with an emphasis on learning the skills and fundamentals of the game.
+Junior High Athletics (6th, 7th, and 8th grades) are built around the understanding of the unique nature of the development of adolescent youth.
+Due to the many changes (mental, physical, and emotional) taking place within these young athletes, the JH Athletic Program is designed to allow as much participation as possible with an emphasis on learning the basic skills and fundamentals of the game.
 All of our junior high students are encouraged to participate in our athletic program.
-While athletics are not for everyone, each student is encouraged at this level to try different activities that the school provides.
+While athletics are not for everyone, at this level, each student is encouraged to try out and participate in different activities that the school provides to see if it is something that they might enjoy.

-Junior high teams strive to develop the body through emphasis on exercise, nutrition, and rest.
-Teaching lifelong habits is as important as the skills and techniques.
-Students are taught how to prepare for a season, how to warm up before practice, and how to treat injuries.
-Enthusiasm, effort, reliance on team members and sportsmanship are fostered at this level.
-While winning is the desired result of any game, coaches are looking more for students that develop a love of the game.
+Junior high teams strive to develop students in preparation for the JV/Varsity level.
+Students will be taught how to prepare for a season, how to warm up before practice, and how to be a good athlete.
+We desire to see our students grow in their walk with Christ while building a community of friends through sports.
+Enthusiasm, effort, reliance, and sportsmanship are fostered at this level.
+While winning is the desired result of any game, coaches are more focused on developing athletes' love and understanding of the game.